dtecoder46/KVC/README.md

 ### 3.3 Third Run
 Now on the third run, when C++ extracts the data from the KVDB file, both previous colors will be present in the markup.
-The amount of data will con- tinue growing each time the C++ file is ran.
+The amount of data will continue growing each time the C++ file is ran.

 ## 4 Code of Conduct
 Any user who forks this repository must abide by the